THE ROARING 20s – THE FABULOUS FIFTIES

 1950s Dances compliments the sounds of Rock n’ Roll and the Lindy Hop evolved to a more slotted and slick dance.
 West Coast Swing, Hollywood style Lindy Hop and Boogie Woogie fit the mold and took the world by storm.
 See samples of the Lindy Hop Routines, samples of the Collegiate Shag, and samples of Balboa here.

 The 1960s – The 1960s brought us the free spirits and the Dance Craze decade.
-That’s when people began to braking away from the traditions of partner dancing and began danced individually in lines.
+That’s when people began to braking away from the traditions of partner dancing and began dancing individually in lines.
 During this decade, a new line dance was created almost on a weekly basis.
-There was the Twist, The Mashed Potato, The Hucklebuck, The Madison Time, The Swim, The Hitchhiker, and a whole bunch more.
-We recreate many of the dances and we showcase them in style.
+There was The Pony, The Twist, The Mashed Potato, The Hucklebuck, The Hully Gully, The Lolo-Motion, The Madison Time, The Swim, The Watusi, The Hitchhiker, and a whole bunch more.
+We can recreate all of these but we especially love to showcase a line dance that was choreographed by our founder and inspired by many of the 1950s & 60s dance crazes.